ROCHAAL/GrowUp/README.md

  The app is a task list that tracks progress for self-development.

 ## Description
-It is a ioS mobile app is run in React Native it tracks how many tasks a user completed and display progress via plant grows in a home screen.
+It is a iOS mobile app running in React Native it tracks how many tasks a user completed and display progress via plant grows in a home screen.

 ## Tech Stack
 * React Native